 Along the way, I was so careful that I could directly feel the strain on my body, as the vibrations of the mountain path and even the smallest things made me out of breath.

+The president who welcomed us was a very friendly man, with a kind smile and a considerate attitude.
 They were surprised but happy that we had come as a family, and said it would be a good place to take a break!
 We were shown to a reception room lined with stereos and audio equipment, and it seems that it's a place where employees and friends have enjoyed karaoke for a long time.

 The place used to be an office and factory, and I was generously taught a variety of things.